wagood/laralist/README.md

 # Common
 * [Alpine AJAX](https://alpine-ajax.js.org/) An [Alpine.js](https://alpinejs.dev/) plugin that seamlessly integrates your client and server.
 Use it to build straight-forward, robust, interactive websites.
 * [Card Number](https://github.com/TheDragonCode/card-number) Generation and verification of card numbers using Luhn's algorithm: credit, customer loyalty and others.
 * [ClassTransformer](https://github.com/yzen-dev/plain-to-clas) This library will allow you to easily convert any data set into the object you need.
 You are not required to change the structure of classes, inherit them from external modules, etc.
+* [Daleel](https://daleel.kalimah-apps.com/) is a PHP documentation generator.
+It both generates documentation from PHP source code and also from Markdown files.
+It creates a beautiful documentation website for your project. <!-- documentation -->
 * [Dolby API SDK](https://github.com/andreia/php-sdk-dolby-api) Provides a PHP wrapper for [Dolby API](https://docs.dolby.io/).
+* [EnumConcern](https://github.com/emreyarligan/enum-concern) - A PHP Package for Effortless Enumeration Handling <!-- enum -->
 * [Facebook Graph PHP SDK](https://github.com/joelbutcher/facebook-php-graph-sdk) access the Facebook Platform from your PHP app.
 * [FilePond](https://pqina.nl/filepond/) JavaScript library to upload files.
 [Uploading Files in Laravel Using FilePond](https://laravel-news.com/laravel-filepond)